written by

 “Guest blogging” is a loosely used term.
 Some guest blogs are utter garbage written just for the sake of a backlink.
 That’s not the type of guest blog content we’re talking about here.

 It is possible to source really high-quality content from customers, relevant experts, and industry influencers.
+Influencer marketing is a great way to reach new audiences and for increased brand awareness.

 DesignFiles does this well.
 Their software is a design and client management platform for interior designers.
-On their blog, they have several guest posts written by interior design coaches who help new designers build successful businesses.
+On their business blog, they have several guest posts written by interior design coaches who help new designers build successful businesses.

 The key is finding really aligned influencers who have relevant expertise but who are not competitors.
 If you can make it a win-win, you’ll have tons of B2B content marketing ideas streaming in from your guest content writers.